Protected

 Massachusetts

-Abortion will remain legal in Massachusetts.
+Abortion remains legal in Massachusetts.
 The Massachusetts Supreme Court has recognized the right to abortion under the state’s constitution, and in 2021 Massachusetts passed comprehensive abortion rights legislation.
+In 2025, Massachusetts further strengthened protections for reproductive and gender-affirming care.

 State Legal Details